 If you're ready to join the thousands of other XSEDE users, create your XSEDE User Portal account.
 The XSEDE User Portal is your single point of entry to all things XSEDE, and your XSEDE User Portal accounts unlocks your ability to submit allocation requests, get up-to-date information on your existing projects, subscribe to user news and announcements, and register for training classes.
 Once you've got your portal account, check out the Getting Started Guide for what to do next.

-XSEDE's Extended Collaborative Support Service (ECSS) encompasses more than 80 computational scientists with experience in a wide range of research domains.
+XSEDE's Extended Collaborative Support Services (ECSS) encompasses more than 80 computational scientists with experience in a wide range of research domains.
 You can ask to work with these experts on your computational projects in collaborations lasting up to a year to help you advance your use of XSEDE ecosystem resources.
 A related effort, the Novel and Innovative Projects (NIP) effort provides mentoring to scientists, scholars, and educators from disciplines that are just beginning to use advanced computing infrastructure.

 XSEDE offers live and recorded training classes to teach you how to maximize your productivity in the XSEDE ecosystem.
 Consider listening to the most recent XSEDE New User Training course, in which XSEDE staff walk through the basics of the XSEDE ecosystem and describe how we've set up the environment for users.
 Many training classes focus on specific systems and software supported in the XSEDE ecosystem, while other classes cover general topics in programming principles, visualization, data management, science gateways, and more.